 WATCH on Z Living:

-Kim's Rude Awakenings, where Britain’s biggest housekeeping celebrity, Kim Woodburn, attempts to overhaul the rudest, laziest, and messiest families in the UK.
+Kim's Rude Awakenings, where Britain’s biggest housekeeping celebrity, Kim Woodburn, attempts to overhaul the rude, lazy, and messy families.
 See a sneak preview here.

 Tell us in the comments: Did you once participate in the Ice Bucket Challenge?